-Uriel council (listening circle) training center
+Uriel council (The way of Council) training center

 Uriel Center – training center for Council Facilitators ,and council based workshops has been working to change the culture of listening and social discourse in Israel since 2001.
 The center is the located in Alone Abba In the hills of the Galilee in northern Israel